-Remove your roof rack when you're not using it and get rid of any rubbish in the car.
+Removing your roof rack when you're not using it and getting rid of any rubbish in the car could reduce some weight.

-Footballs, deckchairs, toys and so on might be handy from time to time, but they cost you money to transport.
+Footballs, deckchairs, toys and so on might be handy from time to time, but the weight could increase your fuel consumption.

-If you don’t know whether you have the correct tyre pressure your fuel economy should tip you off.
+If you don’t know whether you have the correct tyre pressure your fuel consumption should tip you off.